mloeks/rtg/README.md

         * Run Django command "clear_tournament_data"
         * Run Django command "<tournament_abbrev>_create_tournament_data"
         * Test
-    * Reset "has_paid" flag for all users
+    * Reset "has_paid" and "is_active" flags for all users

 ## Past migration to a generic RTG project